Social Security, Where's It Going?

 - Prior to Social Security, the elderly were usually unable to work, poor and unable to support themselves and were placed in sanitariums or the poor house.
 All at government expense and sub-par care.

 - A mother whose husband ran out on them (and they did back then, more than we have been lead to believe) or died and left them without anything (remember in the past, women had no rights to own property or vote), so the government took over and put them in poor houses.

-- Those that suffered from health problems or couldn't work, ended up in a santitarium or the poor house.
+- Those that suffered from health problems or couldn't work, ended up in a sanitarium or the poor house.

-Basically, most of our elderly, poor and ill have always been covered by our government, because it's the "moral" thing to do.
+Most of our elderly, poor and ill have always been covered by our government, because it's the "moral" thing to do.
 We as human beings and of christian faith have always sought after taking care of those less fortunate.
-However, it was very expensive to run these poor houses and santitariums and the care that was given was terrible.
-The Social Secuirty Act came into place and people were given the assistance without losing their freedoms.
+However, it was very expensive to run these poor houses and sanitariums and the care that was given was terrible.
+The Social Security Act came into place and people were given the assistance without losing their freedoms.
 Only this time around, they had to pay into the program to fund it.
 It was not a "government handout."
 And when it began, there was a surplus of money to cover the program. (see Robbing Peter to Pay Paul)

 Social Security Funds--Robbing Peter to Pay Paul

 The problem began the 1980's, under President George H.W.
 Bush.
 He began looting the Social Security trust fund when he included the monies as part of the overall budget, which allowed him to spend it on other items other than Social Security.
 This has continued through the terms of both political parties.
 In 1990, Senator Harry Reid called it "thievery" and embezzlement".
 Senator Heinz also described it as embezzlement.
 They joined with other congressional members that saw it the same way and tried to repeal the 1983 payroll tax increases to keep the surplus funds out of Bush's hands, it failed and precedence was set for what has continued to be "thievery" of our Social Security system.